iamandreatonina/Binoformatic_resources/README.md

 # Bioninformatic Resources Project

-Project for the course of Bioinformatic Resource held by Alessandro Romanel (A.Y.
+Project for the course of Bioinformatic Resources held by Alessandro Romanel (A.Y.
 2022-2023).

 Topic: Perform an anlysis of the selected dataset representing RNA-seq count data extracted from different cancer datasets from the Cancer Genome Atlas (TCGA).